frequently asked questions

 Q: are the elements you use made specially ?

-A: yes, they are made to certain specifications that offer better results than ‘off the shelf’ elements.
+A: yes, they are custom made to certain specifications that offer better results than ‘off the shelf’ elements.

 Q: if there’s a problem with any unit I buy from you what can I do ?